 How to apply

-You need to make a separate application for an associated water licence with the Department of Resources.
+You need to make a separate application for an associated water licence with the Department of Regional Development Manufacturing and Water.
 You cannot apply as part of your mining lease or mineral development licence application.

 See the Application for an associated water licence (PDF, 272KB) for a checklist of the information and data required.